Since losing ’18 final, Golden Knights look more like Caps

 ”They’ve done a great job,” Capitals general manager Brian MacLellan said. ”I think they’ve added another layer.
 I thought when we beat them, we were a little bit deeper team, especially up front.
 Then adding Stone, adding Pacioretty, signing Stastny – those are three really good players, so they have a whole new layer of offensive, really solid players on their team.
 In theory, I think they’re a better team than they were.”

 The Golden Knights who went to the final in their expansion season had a first line of Jonathan Marchessault, William Karlsson and Reilly Smith and leaned heaviest on defensemen Nate Schmidt, Shea Theodore and Deryk Engelland.
-All those players remain but have the pressures eased off them, given internal promotions and external additions.
+All those players remain, but have the pressures eased off them with internal promotions and external additions.

 Forward William Carrier, one of more than a dozen players left from the 2018 final, said this is a better team.